ThinkParQ/protobuf/README.md

 This repository contains the [Protocol Buffer](https://protobuf.dev/overview/) and gRPC service definitions (as `.proto` files) for a number of projects in the BeeGFS ecosystem.
-These `.proto` files are used to generate code that allows the data structures and gRPC clients and servers to be easily used from a number of languages.
-Generated code for select languages is also provided through this repository, or users can generate code themselves using the `protoc` tool and any language specific plugins.
+These `.proto` files are used to generate code that allows the data structures and gRPC clients and servers to be easily used and implemented in a number of languages.
+Generated code for select languages is also provided alongside each `.proto` file organized into per-language sub-directories.
+Alternatively users can generate code themselves using the `protoc` tool and any language specific plugins.

 Languages with precompiled/generated code: